 Heavy rainfall and flash floods can transform roads into rivers.
 This is why it’s important to have the right cover in place and know what to do if your car is a victim of flooding.

 Does my car insurance cover flood damage?

-The reassuring news is that if you have a fully comprehensive car insurance policy and your vehicle sustains flood damage, you might be covered.
+If you have a fully comprehensive car insurance policy and your vehicle sustains flood damage, you should be covered.

 If you’re unsure, it’s one of those occasions when you’d be wise to check your policy documents.

-If you have a Third Party or Third Party, Fire and Theft policy this basic cover is unlikely to protect your car against flood damage.
+If you have a third party or a third party, fire and theft policy, this basic cover is unlikely to protect your car against flood damage.

-If you live in an area prone to flooding, it’s probably a wise decision to choose a fully comprehensive policy.
+If you live in an area prone to flooding, it’s probably worth considering a fully comprehensive policy.

 And if you’re unsure whether or not you live in an area of high risk of flooding, these are some flood risk areas in England.

 What is avoidable vs unavoidable flood damage to your car?